 What is physician burnout?

-- Compassion fatigue – “I can’t believe they don’t care about their own health.”
+- Compassion fatigue – “I can’t believe they don’t care about their health.”
 You are frustrated by patients and families.

 - Lack of efficacy – “What’s the use?”
 You begin to doubt that you are making a difference.

 As a physician, you could experience burnout symptoms that are emotional, physical, and behavioral.
-Emotional symptoms include a sense of failure, self-doubt, sever criticism, decreased interest in work or personal life, and increased anticipator anxiety.
+Emotional symptoms include a sense of failure, self-doubt, severe criticism, decreased interest in work or personal life, and increased anticipator anxiety.

 You may also have physical symptoms like tiredness that does not respond to rest, lowered immunity, sleep or appetite changes, and unusual aches and pains.
 Behavioral symptoms include withdrawal from community involvement, difficulty concentrating, procrastination, and negative attitudes towards patients and coworkers.

-What causes physicians burnout?
+What causes physician burnout?

 Health care has changed a lot in the past decade.
 Physicians increasingly find that the day-to-day demands of their profession are at odds with their commitment to healing and providing care.